petershin/liferay-learn/docs/commerce/latest/en/store-management/configuring-payment-methods.md

 ---
 # Configuring Payment Methods

-Payments are processed through a Payment Method.
+Payments are processed through a payment method.
 There are three types of payment methods:

 **Offline**: Liferay does not process the payment.